-Profense also waives and will not assert any Statute of Limitations defense, and the Statute of Limitations will be tolled, in connection with any violation of the Act or the Regulations arising out of the transactions identified in the Proposed Charging Letter, or in connection with collection of the civil penalty, or enforcement of this Settlement Agreement and the Order, when entered, from the date of entry of the Order until the date that Profense has paid in full the civil penalty as set forth in Paragraph 2, above.
+PWCS also waives and will not assert any Statute of Limitations defense, and the Statute of Limitations will be tolled, in connection with any violation of the Act or the Regulations arising out of the transactions identified in the Proposed Charging Letter, or in connection with collection of the civil penalty, or enforcement of this Settlement Agreement and the Order, when entered, from the date of entry of the Order until the date that PWCS has paid in full the civil penalty as set forth in Paragraph 2, above.

-- 5. BIS agrees that upon compliance in full with the terms of this Settlement Agreement and the Order, if entered, BIS will not initiate any further administrative proceeding against Profense with respect to any violation of Part 760 of the Regulations arising out of the transactions set forth in the Proposed Charging Letter. - 6.
-Profense understands that BIS will make the Proposed Charging Letter, this Settlement Agreement, and the Order, when entered, available to the public. - 7.
+- 5. BIS agrees that upon compliance in full with the terms of this Settlement Agreement and the Order, if entered, BIS will not initiate any further administrative proceeding against PWCS with respect to any violation of Part 760 of the Regulations arising out of the transactions set forth in the Proposed Charging Letter. - PWCS understands that BIS will make the Proposed Charging Letter, this Settlement Agreement, and the Order, when entered, available to the public. - 7.
 This Settlement Agreement is for settlement purposes only.
-Therefore, if this Settlement Agreement is not accepted and the Order not entered by the Assistant Secretary of Commerce for Export Enforcement, neither BIS nor Profense may use this Settlement Agreement in any administrative or judicial proceeding, and BIS and Profense shall not be bound by the terms contained in this Settlement Agreement in any subsequent administrative or judicial proceeding. - 8.
-This Settlement Agreement constitutes and contains the entire agreement and understanding of BIS and Profense.
+Therefore, if this Settlement Agreement is not accepted and the Order not entered by the Assistant Secretary of Commerce for Export Enforcement, neither BIS nor PWCS may use this Settlement Agreement in any administrative or judicial proceeding, and BIS and PWCS shall not be bound by the terms contained in this Settlement Agreement in any subsequent administrative or judicial proceeding. - 8.
+This Settlement Agreement constitutes and contains the entire agreement and understanding of BIS and PWCS.

-No agreement, understanding, representation or interpretation not contained in this Settlement Agreement may be used to vary or otherwise alter or affect the terms of this Settlement Agreement or the Order, when entered, nor shall this Settlement Agreement bind, constrain or otherwise limit any action by any other agency or department of the United States Government with respect to the facts and circumstances herein addressed.
+No agreement, understanding, representation or interpretation not contained in this Settlement Agreement may be used to vary or otherwise alter or affect the terms of this Settlement Agreement or the Order, when entered; nor shall this Settlement Agreement bind, constrain or otherwise limit any action by any other agency or department of the United States Government with respect to the facts and circumstances herein addressed.

-- 9. This Settlement Agreement shall become binding on BIS and Profense only when approved by the Assistant Secretary of Commerce for Export Enforcement by entering the Order, which shall have the same force and effect as a decision and Order issued after a full administrative hearing on the record. - 10.
-Each signatory affirms that he/she has authority to enter into this Settlement forth herein. - 11.
-If any provision of the Settlement Agreement is found to be unlawful, only the specific provision in question shall be affected and the other provisions shall remain in full force and effect.
+9. This Settlement Agreement shall become binding on BIS and PWCS only when approved by the Assistant Secretary of Commerce for Export Enforcement by entering the Order, which shall have the same force and effect as a decision and Order issued after a full administrative hearing on the record.

-Agreement and to bind his/her respective party to the terms and conditions set
+10. Each signatory affirms that he/she has authority to enter into this Settlement Agreement and to bind his/her respective party to the terms and conditions set forth herein.